-Potential methodology could include conducting an archaeological survey prior to construction.
-If a preconstruction archaeological survey is not feasible, or if results of the survey indicate a continued High to Very High Risk for archaeological sites, SPS could formulate an Archaeological Resources Monitoring Plan (ARMP) and retain a professional archaeologist to conduct archaeological monitoring during some or all ground-disturbing construction of the project.
-Consultation with DAHP and Tribes under 21-02 may identify other assessment methods and preferred approaches.
-Prior to any fieldwork, SPS would notify and invite Tribes, including the Duwamish Tribe, to observe the work.
+Prior to construction, SPS will notify and invite Tribes, including the Duwamish Tribe, to observe the work.
 At all times, state laws regarding cultural resources, including Archaeological Sites and Resources (RCW 27.53), Indian Graves and Records (RCW 27.44), Human Remains (RCW 68.50), and Abandoned and Historic Cemeteries and Historic Graves (RCW 68.60), are in force if archaeological sites or human remains are discovered.
 Based on the result of the analysis, measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources would be determined based on the nature, location, and potential impacts to any archaeological resource.